sky-ring/rift/CONTRIBUTING.md

 4. Submit a PR

 ## Feature Request
-If you've ever wished for a feature that doesn't exist in dBuilder, you're probably not alone.
+If you've ever wished for a feature that doesn't exist in Rift, you're probably not alone.
 There must be others out there with similar needs.
-Many of the features that exist in dBuilder today were created because our users saw a need for them.
+Many of the features that exist in Rift today were created because our users saw a need for them.
 Create an issue describing the feature you want to see, why you need it, and how it should work.

 ## Code of Conduct
-Please note that this project is released with a [Contributor Code of Conduct](https://github.com/decentralized-builder/dBuilder.py/blob/main/CODE_OF_CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/sky-ring/rift/blob/main/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.